Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-07-13-What-is-XYZ.md

 ## Optimization of model
 ### What is L1 regularizer?
 Reference: [Differences between L1 and L2 as Loss Function and Regularization](http://www.chioka.in/differences-between-l1-and-l2-as-loss-function-and-regularization/)

-A regression model that uses L1 regularization technique is called Lasso Regression Lasso Regression (Least Absolute Shrinkage and Selection Operator) adds “absolute value of magnitude” of coefficient as penalty term to the loss function.
+A regression model that uses L1 regularization technique is called Lasso Regression.

+Lasso Regression (Least Absolute Shrinkage and Selection Operator)  <span style="color:red">adds “absolute value of magnitude” of coefficient as penalty term to the loss function</span>.
 Lasso shrinks the less important feature’s coefficient to zero thus, removing some feature altogether.
 So, this works well for feature selection in case we have a huge number of features.

 $$w^* = \underset{w}argmin\sum_j^n (t(x_i)-\sum_i^k w_i h_i(x_j))^2 + \lambda \sum_{i=1}^k \vert w_i\vert$$

 ### What is L2 regularizer?
 Reference: [Differences between L1 and L2 as Loss Function and Regularization](http://www.chioka.in/differences-between-l1-and-l2-as-loss-function-and-regularization/)

-A regression model which uses L2 is called Ridge Regression Ridge regression adds “squared magnitude” of coefficient as penalty term to the loss function
+A regression model which uses L2 is called Ridge Regression.

+Ridge regression <span style="color:red">adds “squared magnitude” of coefficient as penalty term to the loss function</span>.

 $$w^* = \underset{w}argmin\sum_j^n (t(x_i)-\sum_i^k w_i h_i(x_j))^2 + \lambda \sum_{i=1}^k (w_i)^2$$